 - Annual fee: $0

-If you’re looking to literally double the amount of cash back you earn the first year, the Discover it® Cash Back is the card for you.
-This cash back credit card comes with Discover’s Cashback Match™ feature, meaning it will automatically match all the cash back you’ve earned at the end of your first year.
-That means if you earn $300 in cash back in the first year, Cashback Match™ will double your earnings to $600 in cash back.
+If you’re looking to literally double the amount of cash back you’ll earn the first year, the Discover it® Cash Back is the card for you.
+This cash back credit card comes with Discover’s Cashback Match feature, meaning it will automatically match all of the cash back you’ve earned at the end of your first year.
+That means if you earn $300 in cash back, Cashback Match will double your earnings to $600 in cash back.

 - Annual fee: $95